dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 - Application uptime
 - CPU

-Monitoring can be enabled in `dhis.conf` with the following properties (default is `false` for all properties):
+Monitoring can be enabled in `dhis.conf` with the following properties (default is `off` for all properties):

 ```properties
 monitoring.api.enabled = on